-The aging process is inevitable, so the ideal outlook is to be proactive about creating a long term care plan.
+Aging is a natural part of life, so the ideal outlook is to be proactive and plan ahead for a long-term care plan.

-Unfortunately, it’s not always easy when dealing with aging parents in denial and unwilling to speak about or address their increasing need for assistance.
+However, it can be challenging when aging parents are in denial or unwilling to discuss and address their growing need for assistance.

-Strategies For How To Deal With Aging Parents Who Are Resistant To Talk About The Future
+Strategies On How To Deal With Aging Parents Who Are Resistant To Talk About The Future

-The bottom line is that unless you are a durable power of attorney or your parents have a dementia or Alzheimer’s diagnosis that allows you to establish guardianship, you may not be able to do much at all other than be patient, establish clear boundaries about what you are and are unable to do for your parents and stand by.
+The bottom line is that unless you have a durable power of attorney or your parents have dementia or Alzheimer’s diagnosis, which allows you to establish guardianship, your ability to take action may be limited.
+In such cases, establish clear boundaries about what you are and are unable to do for your parents and be patient.

 Ultimately, seniors are adults and have control regarding the help they accept – or not – as difficult as that can be for their loved ones.

-There are many parents who are unwilling to accept their increasing limitations, and unable to accept the fact that they are getting older.
-However, when dealing with aging parents in denial, they can easily co-opt their children or other relatives into enabling caregiving positions – and this is unhealthy for all parties involved.
+Many older people struggle to accept their growing limitations and the reality of aging.
+However, when dealing with difficult elderly parents, they can easily co-opt their children or other relatives into enabling caregiving positions – and this is unhealthy for all parties involved.

-Before you schedule a conversation or family intervention, it’s imperative that you become clear on what you are and are not willing to do in terms of caregiving for your parents.
+Before planning a conversation or family intervention, it’s imperative that you become clear on what you are and are not willing to do in terms of caregiving for your parents.